OpenDataforWeb3/Resources/docs/faq.md

 You can work with existing ones!
 To get started, you might want to go with mock ones of course.

+## Can I submit a no-code solution, such as an entire static MVP like a really good design?

+Yes, absolutely.
+It just have to be really good!
 ## Where can I find an example dashboard screen that I may find useful in developing legos for the OpenData Community Hackathon?

 [../sybil-image.png](../sybil-image.png)